MLDS-UT-Austin/long-comp-2025/README.md

 If you do not have conda installed, you can install the VSCode Extension `Python Environment Manager` by Don Jayamanne, which should prompt you to install conda.

+If you use additional packages, please add them to `requirements.txt`.

 *Note: this repository is thoroughly type-annotated.
 To catch type errors, you can install the VSCode Extension `Mypy Type Checker` by Microsoft.*

 **<u>Setting up Your LLM API Key</u>**: